Nicolas-Ho/SQL-Mastery/README.md

 ***

-### 1.Display the 5 countries with the most gold medals in both summer and winter Olympics.
+### Display the 5 countries with the most gold medals in both summer and winter Olympics.

 ````sql
 SELECT